-Stampin’ Up!’s standard adhesive is SNAIL, this stands for “Simple, Neat, Affordable, In Line”.
-It’s a fabulously strong, easy to use, acid free, refillable tape runner.
+For many years Stampin’ Up!’s standard adhesive was SNAIL, which stands for “Simple, Neat, Affordable, In Line”.
+This has retired and been replaced by Stampin’ SEAL and Stampin’ SEAL+ which are fabulously strong, easy-to-use, acid-free, refillable tape runners.
 I have a huge stash of these and refills on hand because it’s truly awesome.
 It is so much easier and tidier than using paper-backed tape adhesive.

 Stamp + Apparatus = Stamparatus